Yandex Cloud

 • Escape string warning All interfaces

-Enables a warning when a backslash (\) appears in a regular string constant (with the '...' syntax).
-Only applies if Standard conforming strings is off.
+Enables a warning for situations when a backslash (\) appears in a regular string constant (with the '...' syntax).
+This setting only applies if Standard conforming strings is disabled.

 • Exit on error All interfaces